abenga/rust_notes/content/error_handling.md

 `Ok` value that contains the username or an `Err` value that contains an `io:Error`.

-We can use the `?` operator as a shortcut for this pattern of propagating errors.
+We can use the `?` operator as a shortcut to hide some of the boilerplate involved in propagating errors up the call stack.
 The function thus becomes:

 ```rust
 use std::fs::File;